Model & Strategy

 Impact

-The Common Market has delivered more than $81M of local fruits, vegetables, dairy, eggs, meat, grains, and grocery items to customers since its founding.
+Since their founding, The Common Market has delivered more than $185 million of local fruits, vegetables, dairy, eggs, meat, grains, and grocery items to customers.

-The Common Market has delivered food from over 200 small and mid-sized farms to nearly 800 public and private schools, hospitals, eldercare facilities, universities, grocers, workplaces, community organizations, and restaurants.
+The Common Market has delivered food from over 200 small- and mid-sized farms to over 1,200 public and private schools, hospitals, eldercare facilities, universities, grocers, workplaces, community organizations, and restaurants.

-The Common Market and its vendors support more than 3,100 urban and rural jobs and steward more than 24,000 acres of land.
-In 2022, the organization surpassed $111M of direct investment in the communities where it works.
+The Common Market and their vendors support over 3,100 urban and rural jobs and steward over 24,000 acres of land.